Anthony Casso: Cementing power

-In 1988, Caporegime Paul Vario died in Federal Prison, and Amuso promoted Alphonse D'Arco to capo of The Vario Crew.
-In 1990, Amuso selected D'Arco to organize a "Lucchese construction panel".
-A committee of Lucchese family members, the panel would oversee the Lucchese-controlled unions and construction companies and co-ordinate joint business ventures with the other Five Families of the New York City Cosa Nostra.

-Many years later, D'Arco explained his role under Amuso and Casso's leadership of the Lucchese family, "When a job needed to be done, whenever they needed to do something unpleasant to someone, I was the prick chosen by them."
+In 1988, after Lucchese caporegime Paul Vario died in federal prison, Amuso promoted Alphonse D'Arco as leader of Vario's former crew.
+Two years later, Amuso selected D'Arco to organize a "construction panel," composed of Lucchese family members, that would oversee the Lucchese-controlled labor unions and construction companies and co-ordinate joint business ventures with the other New York families.
+Many years later, D'Arco explained his role under Amuso and Casso's leadership of the Lucchese family: "When a job needed to be done, whenever they needed to do something unpleasant to someone, I was the prick chosen by them."

-For example, in the infamous "whack Jersey order", Amuso and Casso ordered Al D'Arco and the Vario Crew to murder the Lucchese family's entire Jersey Crew, after caporegime Anthony Accetturo refused a direct order to increase the family's share of their profits.
-Acceturo was particularly enraged that Casso and Amuso also had ordered the assassination of his wife.
-Casso alleged during interviews with Philip Carlo that Accetturo had involved his wife in the running of the Jersey Crew and that therefore Accetturo alone was responsible for the contract put on her.
-Accetturo, however, considered the contract on his wife a violation of the American Mafia's longstanding rule against killing mobsters' relatives who are not involved in the life and he chose accordingly to break his blood oath and cooperate with the Feds.
+In the infamous "whack Jersey order," Amuso and Casso ordered D'Arco and the Vario Crew to murder the Lucchese family's entire Jersey Crew after caporegime Anthony Accetturo refused a direct order to increase the family's share of their profits.
+Accetturo was particularly enraged that Casso and Amuso also had ordered the assassination of his wife.
+Casso alleged during interviews with Carlo that Accetturo had involved his wife in the running of the Jersey Crew and that therefore Accetturo alone was responsible for the contract put on her.
+Accetturo considered the contract a violation of the Mafia's longstanding rule against killing mobsters' relatives who are not involved in the life and chose accordingly to become a federal informant.